 DISTRIBUTION at Community High: Sat.
 7 a.m. until Noon.

-Chelsea Farmers´ Market (NEW LOCATION for 2017, while the old location at the Palmer Lot is under construction this summer!
-Go to Park St. in the Library parking lot, across from the Purple Rose Theater, downtown Chelsea)
+Chelsea Farmers´ Market (Go to Park St. in the Library parking lot, across from the Purple Rose Theater, downtown Chelsea)

 Look for Tantré Farm sign.
 Introduce yourself to us at the market stall, and you will be helped.
 Please remember to check off your name on the Pick up List, and take a newsletter from clipboard, if needed.